 - weight loss

 then it may be time for a surgical consultation.

 Another sign of a failing knee is increasing issues with completing normal activities.
 This includes pain, stiffness, or instability in walking, lifting up out of chairs, climbing stairs, squatting or kneeling, and then attempting to get back into an upright position.

 In addition to pain, you're now experiencing "movement" in the knee area which feels as though something within the knee is rubbing, catching on, or causing the knee to "freeze" up.
 These symptoms are affecting how you move in general and might be affecting the entire leg.
 Problems may include weakness, limping, and numbness radiating down the entire leg into the foot.

 4. Alternative Treatments No Longer Working

 Surgery is often considered a last alternative, even by surgeons.
 Before considering a knee replacement, patients often are asked to try a variety of therapies, ranging from exercise to medication to alternative medicines, like acupuncture.
 If these alternatives offer no relief or stop offering relief, then surgery may be considered.

 5. Change In Appearance

-The knee has suffered no trauma, but looks dramatically different.
-Such changes include swelling in the knee area or a physical displacement or "bowed" appearance of the knee itself.
+The knee has suffered no trauma but looks dramatically different.
+Such changes include swelling in the knee area or a physical displacement or a "bowed" appearance of the knee itself.
 Both situations warrant immediate examination and, in the case of the knee bowing, intervention to avoid impact to the entire leg.